A Witness Tree

-A Witness Tree is a collection of poems by Robert Frost, most of which are short lyric, first published in 1942 by Henry Holt and Company in New York.
+A Witness Tree is a poetry collection by Robert Frost, most of which are short lyric, first published in 1942 by Henry Holt and Company in New York.
 The collection was awarded the Pulitzer Prize for Poetry in 1943.

 Background

 This collection was published after several unfortunate tragedies had occurred in Frost's personal life, including his daughter Marjorie's death in 1934, his wife's death in 1938, and his son Carol's suicide in 1940.
 Despite these losses, Frost continued to work on his poetry and eventually fell in love with his secretary Kay Marrison, who became the primary inspiration of the love poems in this collection.
 This collection is the last of Frost's books that demonstrates the seamless lyric quality of his earlier poems.
-The most popular poem of this volume is "The Gift Outright", a patriotic poem that was recited at the presidential inauguration of John F. Kennedy in 1961.
+The most popular poem of this volume is "The Gift Outright", which was recited at the presidential inauguration of John F. Kennedy in 1961.